ammarhakim/ammar-simjournal/je/je18/je18-GEM-recon.rst

 fields are computed by solving the full Maxwell equations.

-The simulations are performed on an open domain, with the plasma initialized with a Harris current sheet with initial magentic field given by
+The simulations are performed on an open domain, with the plasma initialized with a Harris current sheet with initial magnetic field given by

 .. math::